roseTech/storycoder.dev/Percy_And_The_Humans/Percy_And_The_Humans_Story.md

 From that moment on Percy lived the rest of his days in comfort and happiness, surrounded by friends and loved ones.
 He never forgot his humble beginnings, and remained grateful for the adventures that had led him to his new home.
 The end.

-### Take a Guess.
+## Take a Guess.
 Non-Codable Questions:

-1) How do you think people 1000 years from now will look at artificial intelligence (AI) of today?
+How do you think people 1000 years from now will look at artificial intelligence (AI) of today?

-### Documentation:
+## Documentation

 - 8 explorers sit around bond fire
 - Passing around in this order:
   - Big fish with 19 pieces
   - Medium fish with 11 pieces
-- Small bish with 5 pieces
+  - Small fish with 5 pieces

-### Print:
+## Print

 Number of big fish, medium fish and small fish needed for every explorer to have least 117 pieces of big fish, medium fish and small fish.

-### Start:
+## Start

 Explorer 1:	1st Big fish piece 1:	1st Big fish piece 9:	1st Big fish piece 17:	1st Medium fish piece 6:	1st Small fish piece 3

 Explorer 2:	1st Big fish piece 2:	1st Big fish piece 10:	1st Big fish piece 18:	1st Medium fish piece 7:	1st Small fish piece 4